klabarbara/bank_intent/README.md

 ## Extending This Work

 * **Swap backbones** by editing `model_name` in `train.yaml` and updating `target_modules`.
-* **Hard Negative Contrast Training** Mine contrast set for hard negative pairs (eg: “I lost my debit card” vs. “I need a new debit PIN”), fine-tune prior to LoRA.
+* **Hard Negative Contrast Training** Mine contrast set for hard negative pairs (eg: "I lost my debit card" vs. "I need a new debit PIN"), fine-tune prior to LoRA.
 * **UI**: Swap out Gradio front end for more full-featured React htmx for a more webdev-ready, 'python-free' UI.

 ---